vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 `avyās, jñeyās, bhūyā́s, mṛdhyās, sahyās`; 3d sing. (in -`yās`, for -`yāst`; RV. has no 3d sing, in `yāt`, which is later the universal ending),
-`avyās, açyās, ṛdhyās, gamyā́s, daghyās, peyās, bhūyā́s, yamyās, yūyās, vṛjyās, çrūyās, sahyās`;
+`avyās, aśyās, ṛdhyās, gamyā́s, daghyās, peyās, bhūyā́s, yamyās, yūyās, vṛjyās, śrūyās, sahyās`;
 1st pl., `kriyāsma` (beside `kriyāma`: 837 a).
 AV. has six 1st persons sing, in -`yā́sam`, one 2d in -`yā́s`, one 3d in -`yāt` (and one in -`yās`, in a RV. passage), three 1st pl. in -`yā́sma` (beside one in